-Rev. Wisdom started seminary in 1996 after 22 years working in the private sector.
+Pastor Dick began seminary in 1996 after 22 years working in the private sector.
 He has a Master of Divinity (M.Div.) from University of Dubuque Theological Seminary and two Doctor of Ministry (D.Min.) degrees* in Leadership (*ABD – all but dissertation): one from the University of Dubuque Theological Seminary and one from Garrett Evangelical Theological Seminary.
 Pastor Dick is a passionate believer of lifelong learning.
-Rev. Wisdom is a husband of 33 years to Cheryl, a father to 4 children, a grandfather to 4 perfect grandchildren, and the “dad” to his rescue dog Shadow.
-He previously served as the District Superintendent for the Aurora District in the Northern Illinois Conference.
+He is a husband of 33 years to Cheryl, a father to four children, a grandfather to four perfect grandchildren, and the “dad” to his rescue dog Shadow.
+He previously served as the District Superintendent for the Prairie Central District in the Northern Illinois Conference.

 REV. SHERRY STEELE

 Minister of Faith Formation